Accessibility statement

 This includes navigating the systems and processes at both of the Centre’s lead institutions, the University of York and the University of Leeds.
 I manage development of contracts related to the Centre, working with colleagues in the relevant contracts teams.
 I’m responsible for financial management of the £10m Centre across both institutions, including setting budgets, forecasting, monitoring expenditure and reporting.

 Programme management is a big part of my role, including working with project leads to develop project plans, track progress, and reporting back on this to the ESRC and key stakeholder groups.
-Having developed the Centre’s governance structures I am responsible for contributing to various external advisory boards through regular reporting.
+Having developed the Centre’s governance structures, I am responsible for contributing to various external advisory boards through regular reporting.
 I have also developed the Centre’s risk register and take a lead on ensuring this is reviewed, and mitigating plans are in place for the risks raised.

 I work closely with academic colleagues to develop Centre policies including around data management, financial processes and the development and management of funding calls.
 This has included, to date, the Centre’s ECR Development Grants, and an internal Faculty of Social Sciences funded call for projects to extend and complement the Centre’s work.

-I line manage the Centre Co-ordinator, and provide leadership and support across the Centre team at York and Leeds (including a Communications and Engagement Officer and six postdoctoral researchers), as well as acting as a key point of contact for colleagues across the Centre’s 11 other Co-Investigator institutions and 38+ external partners, both in the UK and overseas.
+I line manage the Centre Co-ordinator, and provide leadership and support across the Centre team at York and Leeds (including a Communications & Engagement Officer and six postdoctoral researchers), as well as acting as a key point of contact for colleagues across the Centre’s 11 other Co-Investigator institutions and 38+ external partners, both in the UK and overseas.

 It's a varied and challenging role that is pivotal to the smooth running of the Centre, with the ultimate aim of enabling the successful implementation of our ambitious programme of research, and helping to maximise its impact.